pavanviju/Rush-Hour/README.md

 # Rush Hour

-"Rush Hour" is an engaging coding-based game designed to enhance problem-solving skills and quick thinking.
-Built using Python and Pygame, the game challenges players to navigate obstacles while answering coding-related questions, making it an enjoyable learning experience for aspiring developers.
+"Rush Hour" is a fast-paced, turn-based word game designed for two players, where participants compete in a round-robin format.
+The game challenges players to form valid words based on randomly generated 1 or 2-letter prompts, earning points with each correct word while managing limited lives.
+Players must think quickly, as each turn is timed, creating a thrilling experience.
+Built using Python’s Tkinter for the user interface and Pygame for background music, Bomb Party combines fun gameplay, a sleek dark mode interface, and an engaging soundtrack to create an interactive and competitive word game.
 ---

 ## Features